-Phelps Mountain is the 32nd-highest of New York's High Peaks, with an elevation of 4,161 ft.
+Phelps Mountain is the 32nd-highest of New York's Adirondack High Peaks, with an elevation of 4,161 ft.

-This hike is 10 miles long and will take approximately 9 hours to complete.
+This hike is 8.8 miles round trip, and it will take approximately 9 hours to complete.

 Phelps Mountain is named after Orson Schofield Phelps, also known as "Old Mountain Phelps," who created the first trail over Mount Marcy.
-Phelps is a great mountain for beginners or kids and is an extremely easy climb.
 Just before the summit is reached, the trail does get steep, but not in excess.

-At the Van Hoevenberg Trail, take Mount Marcy Route, which will take you to Marcy Dam.
-Take a sharp left and you will see the sign marked Phelps Mountain.
-There are great views of the ridge formed by Tabletop, Yard and Big Slide.
-There is a partial view of the Great Range and Giant can be seen as well.
+Starting at the Adirondak Loj, take the Mount Marcy route, which will bring you to Marcy Dam.
+From there, continue from Marcy Dam for one mile, and turn up the Phelps trail left towards Marcy and Phelps.
+This trail will branch into a Y, and the left trail will bring you to the summit of Phelps.
+There are great views of the ridge formed by Tabletop, Yard, and Big Slide.
+There is a partial view of the Great Range, and Giant can be seen as well.